famotidine (generic name)

 What should I watch for while using this medicine?Tell your doctor or health care professional if your condition does not start to get better or if it gets worse.
-Finish the full course of medicine prescribed, even if you feel better.
+Finish the full course of tablets prescribed, even if you feel better.

 Do not take with aspirin, ibuprofen or other antiinflammatory medicines.
 These can make your condition worse.

 Do not smoke cigarettes or drink alcohol.
 These cause irritation in your stomach and can increase the time it will take for ulcers to heal.

 If you need to take an antacid, you should take it at least 1 hour before or 1 hour after this medicine.
 This medicine will not be as effective if taken at the same time as an antacid.

 If you get black, tarry stools or vomit up what looks like coffee grounds, call your doctor or health care professional at once.
 You may have a bleeding ulcer.

 If you have phenylketonuria you should not use this medicine as it contains phenylalanine.